-Brazilian, and the cloud of smoke rose over the lower end of the line of the warcounty it is believed that nearly a score ships.
-The Brozilians manned yards jost before firing, and the long lines of had ceased, and while the clouds hung low overhead there were indications that led the anxious spectators to hope for the appearance of the sun.
-At 1:30 the first boom of the ten-inch gun on the Mianconomoh announced that the Dolphin with the President on board was passing up between the two columns of war vessels.
-The roar of the Miantonmoh's twenty-one guns was followed by a salute from the Brazilian ships Republica and Tiradentes.
-The Dolphin replied to the blue jackets stood out against the white background of smoke.
-The Dolphin moved at a slow and stately gait, and a salute of each ship was distinct and sharp.
-The Aquidaban, flegship of the Brazilian fleet, finished saluting at 1:40, and the Neuvo Espana took its return.
-The Dolphin was followed at a distance of about 500 feet by the Blake, and she in turn by the Miantonomoh.
-At 1.44 the Seadler, of the German fleet, fired her first gun. she was followed a moment later by the Reina Regnte, of the Starboard column, and the two ships, one on each side of the Dolphin, made the welkin ring.
-The Kaiserin-Augusta joined the chorus, and the re-echoes rolled up the palisades and down again, until one seemed to hear a long line of artillery reaching for miles on the shore.
-The bands on the ships played the national air, but it was only at the intervals between the guns that the music could be heard.
-The Van ended.
-The whistles sent up a cloud of steam, which, added to the smoke of the guns, obscured the view of a large portion of the river.
-The admirals of the different squidrons then embarked in steam launches, and proceeded to the three abreast, and all with whistles blowing, men shouting and women way ing parasols as they passed each man of-war.
-The commotion that followed ha never been equile 3. on the Hudson tugs and blew across the men-of war.
-The crews of the men-of-war faced the rail and waved their hats and handkerchie's at the noisy tugs and steamboats as they passed.
-Several steam yachts salu'ed the men of-war with one gun, which sounded like toy pistols after the big guns of the men-of-war.
-The whistles of the tugs and steam rs kept up a continu I tooting and blowing from the t me they were given perm'ssion to start until the lower end of the long line of the squadron was reached.
-The monot ony of the moise of the whist'es was is total.
+THE CUBILING, TORPED BOAT. vessels.
+The Philadelphia saluted as the Dolphin reached the head of the line and came to a stop just in the rear of the caravels.
+At the same time all the steamboats and p'easure crafts blew their whistles, and made a din almost as deaf ening as the sa'ut'ng.
+There was cheering and waving of bats, handkerchiefs and umbrella, and the triumphal procession of the presidential party was had ceased, and while the clouds hung low overhead there were indications that led the anxious spectators to hope for the appearance of the sun.
+At 1:30 the first oom of the ten-inch gun on the Mianconomoh announced that the Dolphin with the President on board was passing up between the two columns of war vessels.
+The roar of the Miantonmoh's twenty-one gans was followed by a salute from the Brazilian ships Republica and Tiradentes.
+The Dolpkin replied to the blue jackets stood out against the white background of smoke.
+The Dolphin moved at a slow and stately gait, and a sither killed or greatly injured by the salute of each ship was distinct and sharp.
+The Aquidaban, flagship of the Brazilian fleet, finished saluting at 1:40, and the Neuvo Espana took its return.
+The Dolphin was followed at a distance of about 500 feet by the Blake, and she in turn by the Miantonomob.
+At 1.44 the Seadler, of the German fleet, fired her first gun, she was followed a moment later by the and the two ships, one on each side of the Dolphin, made the welkin ring.
+The

-THE VESUVIUS, DYNAMITE CRUISER
+THE VESUVIUS, DYNAMITE CRUISE